Kurento/doc-kurento-readthedocs/source/mastering/kurento_protocol.rst

 =========================

-As explained in :doc:`Kurento API section <kurento_API>`, Kurento Media Server exposes a full fledged API to let applications to process media in several ways.
+As explained in :doc:`Kurento API section <kurento_API>`, Kurento Media Server exposes a full fledged API to let applications process media in several ways.

-To allow this rich API, Kurento Clients require requires full-duplex communications between client and server infrastructure.
-For this reason, the Kurento Protocol is based on WebSocket transports.
+To allow this rich API, Kurento Clients require full-duplex communications between client and server infrastructure.
+For this reason, the Kurento Protocol is based on WebSocket transport.

 Previous to issuing commands, the Kurento Client requires establishing a WebSocket connection with Kurento Media Server to the URL:
 ``ws://hostname:port/kurento``

-Once the WebSocket has been established, the Kurento Protocol offers different types of request/response messages:
+Once the WebSocket connection has been established, the Kurento Protocol offers different types of request/response messages:

  - **ping**: Keep-alive method between client and Kurento Media Server.
  - **create**: Instantiates a new media object, that is, a pipeline or media element.
  - **invoke**: Calls a method of an existing media object.
- - **subscribe**: Creates a subscription to an event in a object.
+ - **subscribe**: Creates a subscription to an event in an object.
  - **unsubscribe**: Removes an existing subscription to an event.
- - **release**: Deletes the object and release resources used by it.
+ - **release**: Deletes the object and releases resources used by it.

-The Kurento Protocol allows to Kurento Media Server send requests to clients:
+The Kurento Protocol also allows the Kurento Media Server to send requests to clients:

  - **onEvent**: This request is sent from Kurento Media server to clients when an event occurs.